apache/airflow/contributing-docs/03_b_contributors_quick_start_breeze.rst

 Running tests with Breeze
 -------------------------

-Many changes to the Airflow code base will require, at a minimum, a new unit test.
+Many changes to the Airflow code base will require, at a minimum, unit tests, either a new one or updating an existing one.
 All tests exist within the ``tests/`` directory in the root of the Airflow project.

 One advantage with Breeze is that all of the tests are run in the same environment as Airflow's continuous integration (CI)